vectorgrp/XCPlite/examples/README.md

 ### external_example

-**Demonstrates using xcplib as a pre-built external library** - independent from the main build system.
+**Demonstrates using libxcplite as a pre-built external library** - independent from the main build system.
-- Shows how to build against an installed xcplib binary (system-wide or local staging).
+- Shows how to build against an installed libxcplite binary (system-wide or local staging).
-- Independent CMakeLists.txt using `find_package(xcplib)`.
+- Independent CMakeLists.txt using `find_package(libxcplite)`.
-- Typical workflow for production deployments where xcplib is distributed as a library package.
+- Typical workflow for production deployments where libxcplite is distributed as a library package.
 - No system installation required for development - uses local staging directory.
 - See [external_example/README.md](external_example/README.md) for detailed instructions.